dboonsu/TAAlerts/README.md

-##TAAlerts
+# TAAlerts

-#Technical Analysis alerts for tracking stocks
+## Technical Analysis alerts for tracking stocks

+Now with spaces after the hash marks

+Track trends in stocks over time